forcedotcom/salesforce-deskcom-api/README.md

 ### Side loading

 APIv2 has a lot of great new features but the one I'm most excited about is side loading or embedding resources.
-You basically request one resource and tell the API to embed sub resources, eg. you need cases but also want to have the `assigned_user` - instead of requesting all cases and the `assigned_user` for each of those cases (30 cases = 31 API requests) you can now embed `assigned_user` into your cases list view (1 API REQUEST!!!!).
+You basically request one resource and tell the API to embed sub resources, eg. you need cases but also want to have the `assigned_user` - instead of requesting all cases and the `assigned_user` for each of those cases (30 cases = 31 API requests) you can now embed `assigned_user` into your cases list view (1 API request).

 Of course we had to bring this awesomeness into the API wrapper as soon as possible, so here you go: